 - New facility GIFA totalling 5726m2

-As part of Welsh Government’s commitment to invest in the modernisation of NHS Wales and the improvement of facilities and outcomes for patients, our team are creating a new spinal rehabilitation unit together with the refurbishment and extension works to existing wards.
-This will replace the outdated facilities currently housed at Rookwood Hospital in Cardiff and will be one of only twelve spinal rehabilitation units in the UK.
+As part of Welsh Government’s commitment to invest in the modernisation of NHS Wales and the improvement of facilities and outcomes for patients, our team have delivered a new spinal rehabilitation unit together with the refurbishment and extension works to existing wards.
+This has replaced the outdated facilities currently housed at Rookwood Hospital in Cardiff and will is one of only twelve spinal rehabilitation units in the UK.

-The state-of-the-art unit will feature; a 26-bed spinal cord injury rehabilitation ward, a 24-bed specialist neuro rehabilitation ward, a critical care service, a purpose-built hydrotherapy unit and independent living facilities to support earlier return to home.
+The state-of-the-art unit features a 26-bed spinal cord injury rehabilitation ward, a 24-bed specialist neuro rehabilitation ward, a critical care service, a purpose-built hydrotherapy unit and independent living facilities to support earlier return to home.

 Neal Stephens, managing director of Willmott Dixon Wales and The West said:

-“This new unit will provide patients and staff with access to modern state-of-the-art treatment facilities, which will have a large and measurable impact for the people of Cardiff and the wider region.
+“This new unit provides patients and staff with access to modern state-of-the-art treatment facilities, which will have a large and measurable impact for the people of Cardiff and the wider region.

-The project will also deliver additional benefits for the wider community, through providing training opportunities for the long term unemployed and ex-offenders, and supporting developing social enterprise that will provide a healthy canteen for those working on site.”
+The project has also delivered additional benefits for the wider community, through providing training opportunities for the long term unemployed and ex-offenders, and supporting developing social enterprise that will provide a healthy canteen for those working on site.”

-Awarded through the Scape Major Works framework, this project is part of a wider engagement with Cardiff and Vale University Health Board which has seen us refurbishing part of the Cardiff Royal Infirmary.
+Awarded through the Scape Major Works framework, this project was part of a wider engagement with Cardiff and Vale University Health Board which has seen us refurbishing part of the Cardiff Royal Infirmary.